Humanyze/elements-user-dashboard/README.md

 Most react components, specifically presentational components, can quickly be tested by a simple shallow render test.
 A global test function `testRender` has been implemented.
 Currently, no e2e testing is supported.
 Ultimately, we can do integration style work of this using enzyme to mount the root component and simulate interactions

+## StoryBook
+[Storybook](https://storybook.js.org/basics/introduction/) is a tool for isolated UI component feedback.
+To run the storybook server, run `yarn storybook`.
+Storybook has its own webpack configuration and setup files, located in `<rootDir/.storybook`.
+At the moment, we are manually copying configs for webpack, but ultimately we'll want to use a common webpack config for this situation.

+This section requires some maintenance as we determine our specific use cases and systems for storybook.

 ## Linting
 Standard eslint setup in `/.eslintrc`, any modifications should be accompanied by the proper global fix for that rule.
 To run the eslint fix, run `npx eslint --fix .` and run the test suite to make sure changes were safe.